Give Your AI

 What to Expect Next

-- •Synthetic memory persists: Decisions you log today will be available to your AI tomorrow, next week, and next month
+• Persistent synthetic memory: Decisions you log today remain available to your AI tomorrow, next week, and next month

 Share Email, Get 7-Day Pro Trial